-The fair value of the Company's financial instruments, including cash, short-term investments, receivables and accounts payable approximates their carrying value due to the immediate or short-term maturity of these financial instruments.
+The fair value of the Company's financial instruments, including cash, receivables, accounts payable and note payable approximates their carrying value due to the immediate or short-term maturity of these financial instruments.
 These items are measured at amortized cost.